Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Introduction

 The preceding discussion underscores the increasing complexity associated with investigating pairwise annihilation of WNs within a continuum model of WSMs featuring multiple WNs (e.g. time reversal preserved WSMs), especially when multiple node separations are involved.
 Another crucial constraint is that a continuum model cannot anticipate the subsequent state following the pairwise annihilation of Weyl nodes.
 This process may yield not only normal insulating states but also states with nontrivial topological characteristics.

 Addressing the aforementioned challenges can be achieved by exploring a lattice model of a WSM to investigate the pairwise annihilation of WNs induced by external magnetic fields.
-The authors of the Ref. \onlinecite{Abdulla_Murthy_2022} did some insightful investigation in this direction.
+The authors referenced in \cite{Abdulla_Murthy_2022}, among other things, did an insightful investigation in this direction.
 In their work, they specifically examined a complicated lattice model of a time-reversal broken WSM which involves many parameters, with a primary emphasis on constructing phase diagrams in the presence of commensurate magnetic fields.
 Their findings revealed new phases which include layered Chern insulator (LCI), insulator which is trivial in the bulk but has counter propagating surface states on certain open surface (I$'$), and a coexistent phase (W2$'$) where Chern bands and WPs coexist with their own Fermi arc surface states.
 The emergence of these diverse phases from a given WSM state was not immediately apparent.

-In examining the pairwise annihilation WNs, it is essential to recognize that an external magnetic field, aligned with the direction of separation between two WNs of opposite chiralities, cannot couple these two nodes.
+In examining the pairwise annihilation WNs, it is essential to recognize that an external magnetic field, aligned with the direction of separation between two WNs of opposite chirality, cannot couple these two nodes.
 The possibility of pairwise annihilation by an external field arises only when the field is not parallel to the direction of separation between two WNs of opposite chirality.
 To streamline the computation without sacrificing the essence of the problem, we will presume that the external magnetic field's direction is perpendicular to the separation between two Weyl nodes of opposite chirality.